jaclu/tmux-conf/docs/PLUGINS.md

 Methods starting with `plugin_` define plugins.
 They return:

 1. Name of plugin to be installed
-1. minimum tmux version for this plugin
+1. minimum tmux version for this plugin.
+Normally if tmux vers is lover than the minimum version, this plugin will be listed as ignored.
+To completely skip a plugin, use min version: -1.
-1. Assignments of plugin variables etc
+1. tmux code snippet handling assignments of plugin variables etc

 Any method starting with plugin\_ will be assumed to be a plugin definition, and handled as such by the TmuxConfig class.

+## Plugin usage order

-Plugins will be ordered alphabetically based on method name.
+Plugins will be placed in tmux.conf in alphabetical order based on method name.

 Normally the order does not matter, but if there is a corner case renaming the plugin method is enough to change the order.
 For example tmux-continuum stated a while back that their plugin